JonasLopez/Hedgemony/README.md

 2. Save the current position of the explorer to a 2d array showing its position in the maze.
 3. Starting with the element to the right of the explorer, check if it is a legal element to move to.
 (Legal elements for movement are not part of the path the explorer has already moved through and also not part of a wall.)
 4. Check the adjacent elements.
-If the element is legal, then move to the location.
+If the element is legal, then move to the location, and repeat from step 2.
+5. If there is a dead end reached, then go back to the stepping stone where the decision was made.

 ## class(es), with fields and methods